Microsoft 365 - Outlook data source

 Depending on your RelativityOne license, commercial or government, and your Microsoft tenant, Microsoft 365 or Microsoft 365 Government, you will be able to collect from either Microsoft 365 or both Microsoft 365 and Microsoft 365 Government data sources.
 Commercial users can only collect from Microsoft 365 tenants.
 Government users can collect from Microsoft 365 and Government 365 tenants.
 These data sources act the same, but have different icons within Collect.

-Registering the Collect application and setting permissions
+Registering the Collect application

 1. Open your Azure Portal.